 In truth, getting books for Azure exams can be a relatively complicated process.
 For starters, you must make sure you get the latest edition as possible if they are the official study material.

 Older editions tend to be outdated, or worse still contain material for the old ASM architecture which you do not need for the exams anymore.

 If it is for a SQL Server exam, then make sure the book is for that version of SQL Server.
 One study book I found very useful was the 70-765 Provisioning SQL Databases exam guide written by Joseph D’Antoni and Scott Klein, which you can find here.

 You can also check the simple-talk site here to see if they have any free books that are relevant to your SQL Server exam.
 I have used a couple to help me out previously.

-Currently there is enough content on there to keep you occupied for a while.
-In addition, they say more content will be added over time as well since it will be a replacement for Microsoft Virtual Academy.
+Currently there is enough content on there to keep you occupied for a long time.

 It might seem obvious to some of you but use your online search engines to see what material is available for the exam.